Cheap omakase in Singapore

 Image credit: Miraku

 Sit by the counter and enjoy a true chef’s table experience at Miraku, a classically Japanese omakase and kaiseki bar with just 15 seats.
-Prices start at a very affordable $68++ for their Raku Sushi Course lunch omakase, with 13 courses, including nine types of nigiri sushi.
-If you feel like splurging more, then get the Miraku Sushi Course for lunch.
-At $88++, you get 16 courses, with 11 types of nigiri sushi.
+Prices start at $88++ for their Miraku Sushi Course lunch omakase, which comes with nine types of nigiri sushi.

 Address: 3 Pickering Street, #01-31, Nakin Row, Singapore 049660